-But if just the thought of learning a new language makes you run for the hills, rest assured you won’t be completely lost without Spanish.
+If just the thought of learning a new language makes you run for the hills, rest assured you won’t be completely lost without Spanish.

 1. Listen to audio courses

-2. Get a dictionary or language app
+3. Get a dictionary or language app

 Try to make some small talk with vendors for instance, or make friends with bilingual locals.
 Even if you stumble through your sentences, the effort is usually appreciated.
 You can also decide on doing some volunteering during your trip in order to have more regular interactions with Spanish-speaking locals.

 5. Go to language exchanges